IRSE - Institution of Railway Signal Engineers > Qualifications & Careers > Exam Support Resources > Module A ReadingList

 Students are encouraged to read and gain experience wider than the essential reading list as a broad knowledge of railway control and communications systems engineering is needed to pass this module.

-Questions in the exam paper will cover all 10 learning objectives within the syllabus for the Certificate in Railway Control Engineering Fundamentals (module A), in brief:
+Questions in the exam paper will cover all learning objectives within the syllabus for the Certificate in Railway Control Engineering Fundamentals (module A), as below, and all articles from the essential reading list.

 • Operations: how a railway is operated to provide a safe and reliable service